davidpccu/linebot-kkbox/README.md

 ```
 Clone the repository
 ```
-$ heroku git:clone -a lwsu-linebot
+$ heroku git:clone -a linebot
 $ cd linebot
 ```
 Deploy your changes